 - a.
 UCF has established for purposes of this ITN that the words "shall", "must", or "will" are equivalent in this ITN and indicate a mandatory requirement or condition, the material deviation from which could be waived by UCF.
 UCF will, at UCF's sole discretion, determine whether a deviation is material.
 Any deviation found by UCF to be material shall result in the rejection of the offer. - b.
 The words "should" or "may" are equivalent in this ITN and indicate very desirable conditions, or requirements but are permissive in nature.
 Deviation from, or omission of, such a desirable condition or requirement will not in and of itself cause automatic rejection of an offer, but may result in the offer being considered as not in the best interest of UCF.
-UCF will, at UCF's sole discretion, determine whether an offer, all at UCF's sole discretion. - c.
+UCF will, at UCF's sole discretion, determine whether an offer is considered as not in the best interest of UCF and may or may not reject the offer, all at UCF's sole discretion. - c.
 The Respondent must comply with the instructions cited in Section 2.3.
 Also, the Respondent must initial the designated sections set forth on Appendix II, indicating that the Respondent has either understood and agreed to or disagreed with each particular section listed on Appendix II.
 Failure to submit Appendix II with each area marked as set forth above and initialed by the Respondent shall constitute grounds for rejection of the offer by UCF and shall give UCF the right to reject the offer, at UCF's sole discretion. - d.
 The Respondent is solely responsible for the accuracy and completeness of its offer.
 The Respondent's errors or omissions, if any, are solely at the risk of the Respondent and may be grounds for rejection of the offer and shall give UCF the right to reject the offer, at UCF's sole discretion.